Tony Christie: 2011 to present

-Having signed with the Acid Jazz label, it was announced that a Northern Soul inspired album was to be released in January 2011.
+Having signed with the Acid Jazz label, it was announced that a Northern soul inspired album was to be released in January 2011.
 Christie's nineteenth studio album, Now's the Time!, was released in the UK on 7 February 2011 through Acid Jazz.
 Produced by Richard Barrett of All Seeing I, it included collaborations with Jarvis Cocker and Róisín Murphy.
 Martin Townsend of the Daily Express gave it a favourable review, saying it oozed wit and style.
 The song "Nobody in the World" which was released by Acid Jazz on a 45 RPM single the previous year appears on the album.

 To coincide with 50 years in the music industry, Christie embarked on a 50-date national tour promoting the new album.
 Over the course of the summer Christie travelled with his band across the country performing in all kinds of venues.
 The tour included his back catalogue of hits including "Avenues and Alleyways", "Las Vegas", and "Walk Like A Panther" and several tracks from the new Now's the Time! album.
 Included in the set list was a version of "Mr Bojangles" made famous by Sammy Davis Jr. and a cover of the Smokey Robinson hit "Shop Around".

 On 23 October 2011, Christie released a charity single, a special arrangement of "Steal The Sun" in aid of the Help for Heroes Charity, supporting all of the British Forces fighting on the frontline in Afghanistan.
 The single was available for download only on iTunes, HMV and Amazon, with all proceeds going to the charity.

 From December 2011, Christie appeared in pantomime at The Theatre Royal, Windsor, as the King.

-In June 2014, Christie performed at Locke Park, Barnsley, as part of a "Live Picnic in the Park" music event, to raise money and awareness for Barnsley Hospice, which has been helping the local community for over 20 years.
+In June 2014, Christie performed at Locke Park, Barnsley, as part of a "Live Picnic in the Park" music event, to raise money and awareness for Barnsley Hospice.

 On 1 July 2017, Christie returned to his home village of Conisbrough, South Yorkshire, to be the headlining act at the Conisbrough Music Festival.
 Christie later appeared at the Cambridge Arts Theatre in the pantomime, Jack and the Beanstalk, which was set in the fictional town of 'Amarillo' and featured Christie as the King.

+Personal life

+Christie married his wife Susan in 1968, they have 3 children.
+They currently reside in Lichfield, Staffordshire.
+In January 2023, Christie announced he had been diagnosed with dementia.